poseidon078/eclub-iitk-esp8266/README.md

 Connect GPIO 2 of the ESP8266 to the longer lead of the LED (+ve terminal).
 You can now control the LED remotely through the internet!

 #### Running, Disconnection and powering:
-Open the serial monitor and open the URL shown in your serial monitor through your web browser.
+Open the serial monitor and open the URL shown on your serial monitor through your web browser.

 ![flowchart](/run1.png)

-Click on the respective hyperlinks in your browser to toggle the LED ON and OFF.
+Click on the respective hyperlinks on your browser to toggle the LED ON and OFF.

 ![flowchart](/run2.png)